-Medications including benzodiazepines, Ambien, suboxone, diet pills or any narcotics are not allowed on the premises, with or without a prescription.
+Medications including benzodiazepines, Ambien, diet pills, or any narcotics are not allowed on the premises, with or without a prescription.
+Suboxone may be considered under specific circumstances.
 Expectations include paying rent on time, performing household chores, walking Jack and Jill between two and three times per week, as well as contributing to their basic care, attending a minimum of six weekly 12-step meetings, and being present at all in-house meetings.
 Attendance at morning meditations is required, unless the client has a meeting with her sponsor.
 Grace House operates on a zero tolerance policy.
-Those who test positive on a drug test or breathalyzer will be immediately evicted from the house.
+Those who test positive on a drug test or breathalyzer will be asked to leave.

 During the second phase, residents receive more leeway.
 Dog lovers can bring their pooch to the house, as long as the pup passes muster.
 Pit bulls and other restricted breeds are allowed, as long as they behave like good canine citizens.
 Clients must complete their steps during this phase.
 Level two clients have a daily midnight curfew, must seek employment, attend school, work or volunteer in the community.